 Brushes come with a lot of benefits.
 Creating your customized brushes helps you in many projects as it is unique and creative.
 So creating your own Adobe Illustrator brushes is very essential.
 Below are the reasons:

 - Creating your brushes helps you retain lots of time.

-- Custom brushes provide your vector art a trademark style and knowing how to create brushes will assist you to utilize brushes that are already present more productively.
+- Custom brushes provide your vector art with a trademark style, and knowing how to create brushes will assist you in utilizing brushes that are already present more productively.

 This is a guide to Brushes in Illustrator.
 Here we discuss the types of brushes and how to create our customized brush.
 You can also go through our other related articles to learn more –

 - Various Blur Effects in Illustrator

 - Guide to Width Tool in Illustrator